 Although many in the workforce had left the mill to find employment in the growing number of shops and industries in Dover, the village of River was still expanding.
 In November 1870, the River Parish passed a motion to comply with the Elementary Education Act of 1870 that created compulsory education in England and Wales for children aged between 5 and 13.
 The school was rebuilt on Lewisham Road, not far from the River Paper Mill, and meanwhile Filmer and his family treated the River Mill House as a summer lodge.
 No expense was spared on refurbishment and the social gatherings they held were the talk of the neighbourhood.
 Filmer had contributed to the expenses of the new school and Catherine played the lady bountiful.
 Not long after, Filmer was appointed a Kent County Justice of the Peace.

 Meanwhile, Radford was virtually running River paper mill and both it and Crabble paper mill were slowly increasing the production of cartridge paper to meet the steady increase in demand.
 What Radford found particularly interesting was a deal Filmer had struck with the Royal Arsenal, Woolwich for waste cartridge paper.
 That was the Phipps paper left over after the Arsenal had cut out the required shape.
 This had started to arrive at Rver paper mill and Filmer had told Radford to find a profitable use for it.
 Possibly by trial and error, Radford found that the returned reddish cartridge paper could be pulped and dyed blue.
 Research has found that imported indigo produced from Asian plants of the genus Indigofera is in most blue paper produced around that time and so that is possibly what Radford used.
 The paper making process would have been similar to what was used for producing cartridge paper, except that the blue would be fixed to the paper using metallic salts such as alum or copper sulphate at an early stage.
-To Radford’s benefit, indigo was often mixed with a red dye such as Brazilwood, to brighten that paper and cartridge paper was made out of Brazilwood!
+To Radford’s benefit, indigo was often mixed with a red dye such as Brazilwood, to brighten the paper and cartridge paper was made out of Brazilwood!
 Further, grocers liked to pack their goods in blue paper and because Phipps blue paper was particularly strong, it quickly proved popular.

 The deal over the used cartridge paper that Filmer had procured was through the War Office in London but it would appear that John Arthur Jones (age 36) a warehouseman at the Arsenal, might have tipped him off.
 Waste paper from the Arsenal was usually sold to waste paper dealers in London, and a Robert Whitman, of Walworth, London, bought the cartridge paper off-cuts as part of a mixed lot of paper off-cut.
 For these he paid £3 a ton and Jones delivered them from the Arsenal.
 Filmer Phipps had offered the War Office 10shillings a ton just for the cartridge paper and they had agreed.
 However, Jones was delivering considerably more off-cuts to River paper mill and to Whitman, than was being paid for – sometimes twice as much and legal action was taken.